dsccommunity/xPSDesiredStateConfiguration/README.md

 * **xArchive** provides a mechanism to unpack archive (.zip) files or removed unpacked archive (.zip) files at a specific path.
 * **xDscWebService** configures an OData endpoint for DSC service to make a node a DSC pull server.
-* **xEnvironment** provides a mechanism to configure and manage environment variables on a machine or process.
+* **xEnvironment** provides a mechanism to configure and manage environment variables for a machine or process.
 * **xGroup** provides a mechanism to manage local groups on the target node.
 * **xGroupSet** provides a mechanism to configure and manage multiple xGroup resources with common settings but different names.
 * **xFileUpload** is a composite resource which ensures that local files exist on an SMB share.